 The event triggered measurement reporting delay, measured without L3 filtering shall be less than T identify intra with index or T identify intra without index defined in clause 9.2.5.1 or clause 9.2.6.2.
 When L3 filtering is used an additional delay can be expected.

 A cell is detectable only if at least one SSBs measured from the Cell being configured remains detectable during the time period T identify_intra_without_index or T identify_intra_with_index as defined in clause 9.2.5.1 or clause 9.2.6.2.
-If a cell which has been detectable at least for the time period T identify intra without index or T identify intra with index defined in clause 9.2.5.1 or clause 9.2.6.2 becomes undetectable for a period and then the cell becomes detectable again with the same spatial reception parameter and triggers an event, the event triggered measurement reporting delay shall be less than TSSB_measurement_period_intra provided the timing to that cell has not changed more than 3200 Tc while the measurement gap has not been available and the L3 filter has not been used.
+If a cell which has been detectable at least for the time period T identify intra without index or T identify intra with index defined in clause 9.2.5.1 or clause 9.2.6.2 becomes undetectable for a period and then the cell becomes detectable again with the same spatial reception parameter and triggers an event, the event triggered measurement reporting delay shall be less than TSSB_measurement_period_intra provided the timing to that cell has not changed more than 3200 Tc while the measurement gap has not been available and L3 filtering has not been used.
 When L3 filtering is used, an additional delay can be expected.

 ------------------------------------End of change 1------------------------------------------